Shahzadivalil/furniture_sales/README.md

-# furniture_sales

 # Furniture Sales Dashboard

 This repository contains a Power BI dashboard for analyzing furniture sales data.
 The dashboard provides insights into revenue, profit margins, sales quantity, and other key performance indicators across different locations and materials.

-Overview
+# Overview

 The dashboard visualizes the following key metrics:

+.
 Total Revenue: Displays the overall revenue generated.

 Sales Quantity: Shows the total number of units sold.